Revolutionary Anarchist Front: Attacks

 In the group's first communiqué, it claimed responsibility for an explosion in a group of houses belonging to members of the Carabineros de Chile in the Lo Espejo commune, resulting in material damage according to the group, although it was not reported by the press.
-On August 14, 2008, the group set fire to the headquarters of the Christian Left Party, in the commune of Santiago Centro, this while the party leadership and some militants were still inside the building.
+On 14 August 2008, the group set fire to the headquarters of the Christian Left Party, in the commune of Santiago Centro, this while the party leadership and some militants were still inside the building.
 The fire left significant damage to the party headquarters and neighboring buildings.
-The following day the group claimed responsibility for the attack.
+The following day, the group claimed responsibility for the attack.

-The group continued to issue statements during the month of September and October, calling for roadblocks and clashes against the Carabineros in the Lo Espejo and San Bernardo communes, where it claimed responsibility for having injured Carabinero Esteban Cheuqueñir Rivera, this during the riots of September 11.
-On October 7, the group placed an explosive of 400 grams of TNT in the offices of the Sociedad de Fomento Fabril (SOFOFA).
+The group continued to issue statements during the month of September and October, calling for roadblocks and clashes against the Carabineros in the Lo Espejo and San Bernardo communes, where it claimed responsibility for having injured Carabinero Esteban Cheuqueñir Rivera, this during the riots of 11 September.
+On 7 October, the group placed an explosive of 400 grams of TNT in the offices of the Sociedad de Fomento Fabril (SOFOFA).
 Around two thousand people who worked in the building were evacuated.
 The GOPE managed to defuse the bomb a few minutes before it exploded.
 This was the group's most publicized incident.
 The next day the group claimed responsibility for the explosive, and also for an alleged sabotage in the Santiago Metro, although the latter was reported as a common failure in the electrical system of the tracks.

-Days later, on October 20, the group claimed the arson attack against the headquarters of the Christian Democratic Party, in the Recoleta commune, causing serious damage to the building, with damages that approach 20 million pesos.
+Days later, on 20 October, the group claimed the arson attack against the headquarters of the Christian Democratic Party, in the Recoleta commune, causing serious damage to the building, with damages that approach 20 million pesos.
 The attack caused outrage among the political class, especially because it was during the prelude to the 2008 Chilean municipal election.
 After this attack, the group claimed an alleged sabotage that neither the press nor the authorities confirmed.

-On November 26, the group claimed the fire of the Teletón Theater in Santiago, which left slight material damage, and also claimed the burning of a building belonging to Automotora Gomá, this in the city of Temuco, leaving it completely burned to the ground, while two vehicles and several others suffered considerable damage.
+On 26 November, the group claimed the fire of the Teletón Theater in Santiago, which left slight material damage, and also claimed the burning of a building belonging to Automotora Gomá, this in the city of Temuco, leaving it completely burned to the ground, while two vehicles and several others suffered considerable damage.
 The intensity of the fire required three fire companies to come to the scene to put out the flames.

 At the end of 2008, the group was accused by other anarchist cells of executing a false flag attack, due to the complexity of some attacks, as well as the short time between the attacks.
 After this, the group produced a clarifying letter justifying its actions.
-The group's last statement was released on January 14, 2009 when they were awarded a false explosive in the offices of SERVIPAG, in the Lo Espejo commune, that the authorities and the press did not report.
+The group's last statement was released on 14 January 2009, when they were awarded a false explosive in the offices of SERVIPAG, in the Lo Espejo commune, that the authorities and the press did not report.